lobodpav/node-app-config/README.md

 Each environment is a separate directory of the same name.
 In the example above, we have two environments: `dev` and `prod`.
 Configuration files are stored within each environment directory and any sub-directory will be ignored.

-Configuration files located directly under `config/` directory are loaded in case no execution environment is set.
+Configuration files located directly under `config/` directory are supported for two reasons:
+* They are loaded in case no execution environment is set
+* Allow you to use a build tool (Grunt for example) to assemble the right config files in the root of `config/` directory depending on which environment you are building a package for.
+    * For example, for production packages, you may want to copy only the .js files of `config/prod/` into the package's `config/` directory

 # Configuration files' format